 Central to the exhibit is family-centered programming that celebrates the multiple generations of all cultures that remember deceased loved ones and honor them with altars and celebrations.
 The Museum will offer a Family Celebration with music, dancing, food, and costumed characters of Day of the Dead folklore.

 Questions?
 Contact Elizabeth Kilmer, Exhibitions Content Manager at email@example.com or call 260.422.6467.

 The internship program is open to college and graduate students and recent graduates.
 The summer internship is offered on a volunteer basis.
 Students desiring academic credit for their internship must arrange for it themselves with their academic institution.
 To correspond with class or work, interns can arrange flexible schedules.
 However, some nights and weekend hours may be required during special events.

 We discourage high school students from applying for our summer internship programs.
 The summer internships are geared to students with at least one, preferably two, years of academic experience at the college level due to the specialized nature of museum work.
 However, we offer 1-2 positions for high school students each Fall on a first-come, first-served basis.
 Interested students/teachers must inquire about this opportunity in the Spring or Summer prior to the Fall internship to increase a student's chance of being placed in one of these spots.

-Internships for Spring of 2016 are part-time, paid positions and will be offered in various museum departments, including Curatorial/Collections and Children's Education.
-The approximate internship period is 8 weeks, beginning the second week of January through the first week of March 2016.
+Internships are part-time, paid positions and will be offered in various museum departments, including Curatorial/Collections and Children's Education.
+The approximate internship period is 8 weeks.